PREP FOOTBALL ROUNDUP: Lakeside, Early County, Seminole County win season-openers

 Defensively, B’Anthony Wade was in on seven solos, an assist and a quarterback sack, while Boyd had three solos, two assists and a blocked punt.
 Bryce Green had four solos and two assists and Jimmy Jones had four solos and one assist.

-Six different players scored for Seminole County, led by Terry Daniels’ two rushing touchdowns and Kel Hamilton’s rushing touchdown and receiving touchdown from Ellis Denham.
-Kamarion Jones, Devin Gale and Jaden McCarthur all added a rushing touchdown.
-Quon Owens returned a fumble for a touchdown for the only Indian score.
+Six different players scored for Seminole County, led by Terry Daniels’ two rushing touchdowns and Kel Hamilton’s rushing touchdown and 37-yard receiving touchdown from Ellis Denham.
+Kamauri Johnson, Devin Gale and Jaden McCarthur all added a rushing touchdown.
+Quon Owens returned a fumble 15 yards for a touchdown for the only Indian score.

 Seminole County’s 53 points were the most since scoring the same amount against Randolph-Clay on Sept.
 22, 2017.